Jones Pass in Colorado may be intimidating to novice drivers

-Can you drive to Jones Pass in CO?
+Can I drive my vehicle to Jones Pass in CO?

 Set high in the Front Range of the Rocky Mountains of Colorado, this road is usually impassable from late October through late June or early July.
 Vehicle access to the summit is typically limited to the late summer season.